top of page

 Food & Beverage 5

-Concessions have become a point of emphasis in all new sports facilities built in recent years to maximize the fan experience.
+Concessions have become a point of emphasis in all new sports facilitiesas a way to maximize the fan experience.
 Polar Park is no exception, as there is great quality and variety in the concessions offered.
 Also, there is a particular emphasis here to use local companies and products (which will be a recurring theme throughout this review).

 The cola wars have skipped Polar Park entirely, as the ballpark sponsor, Polar Beverages, provides the drinks here.
-All sodas are sold in bottles, not fountain.
-If visiting from out of town, try the orange dry.
-The best way I can describe this flavor is it tastes like an orange soda and a ginger ale had a delicious soda baby.
-If you are really feeling adventurous, have a float with orange dry and vanilla ice cream.
-It’s like drinking a creamsicle.
+All sodas are sold in bottles only.
+If visiting from out of town,

-New in 2022 is the opening of Summit Street during games.
+If all these choices don’t do it for you, take a walk on Summit Street, open behind the center field stands during games.
 The Taste of Worcester, featuring local restaurants, and a Wormtown Brewery location are on this stretch of road.

 Atmosphere 5

-While planning the construction of Polar Park, WooSox management hosted many fan meetings to get ideas from the community.
+While planning the construction of Polar Park, WooSox management hosted many fan forums to solicit ideas from the community.
 A common theme was to give Polar Park a distinctively Worcester feel and not be a carbon copy of Fenway Park.
 From the moment you see the blue, industrial-looking exterior of the ballpark, it’s clear they took the community’s recommendations to heart.

 Instead of Fenway Park’s familiar green coloring, Polar Park is painted “Worcester Blue.”
 Polar Park is a bandbox, with precious little foul territory and fans right on top of the action.
-There are numerous social gathering areas throughout the ballpark that all fans can access, giving the park a community feel.
-The variety of seating and social areas creates a lively buzz in the ballpark.
+There are numerous social gathering areas throughout the ballpark that all fans can access, giving the park a community feel and a lively buzz during games.

-The giant video scoreboard in left field is put to good use with game stats, replays, and features throughout the game.
+The giant, if poorly-placed, video scoreboard in left field is put to good use with game stats, replays, and features throughout the game.
 The sound system is clear and not overly loud.
 The team’s unique mascot, Smiley Ball, has been the subject of much derision, but even it has a Worcester-related back story.
-The famous yellow Smiley Face (think “have a nice day”) was designed by Harvey Ball, a Worcester native, in 1963.
-Despite what you may think about this mascot, judging by the number of Smiley Face stuffed dolls seen throughout the ballpark, the WooSox are on to something here.
+Harvey Ball, a Worcester native, designed the famous yellow Smiley Face (think “have a nice day”) in 1963.

 Neighborhood 3

-Polar Park is in the Canal District of Worcester, which has traditionally been considered an area to avoid.
-However, over recent years the neighborhood has experienced a revival, with several businesses moving in, including the Fidelity Bank Worcester Ice Center.
-The ballpark is planned to be the first part of a much larger live-work-play development which will include hotels, condominiums, restaurants, and shops.
+Polar Park is in the Canal District of Worcester, traditionally considered an area to avoid.
+However, the neighborhood is experiencing a revival, with several businesses moving in, including the Fidelity Bank Worcester Ice Center.
+The ballpark is planned to be the first part of a much larger live-work-play development, which will include hotels, condominiums, restaurants, and shops.
+Unfortunately, construction has been slow.
 For now, the ballpark and a small parking garage are the only pieces in place.

-The area a few blocks west of Polar Park has seen some development in recent years and contains a few spots that may be of interest from visiting baseball fans.
+The area a few blocks west of Polar Park contains some spots that may be of interest for visiting baseball fans.
 The Worcester Public Market contains several locally owned specialty shops, regional foods, and vendors, including Wachusett Brew Works.
 Other spots to check out in the area include Smokestack Urban Barbeque, The Hangover Pub and El Patron.

 Worcester’s famous “Restaurant Row,” located on Shrewsbury Street, is located just over a mile from Polar Park.
 With more than 40 restaurants ranging from casual to fine dining, diners to brew halls, there is something for all tastes here.
 With a plethora of shops and eateries, it’s a perfect spot for a leisurely stroll on a beautiful summer day.
 The DCU Center, home of the ECHL’s Worcester Railers, is located just over a mile away in the Central Business District.